graphcommerce-org/graphcommerce/docs/content/getting-started/pages.md

 - Create a new route
 - Add the page GraphQL queries required to render the layout (header, footer)
 - Use getStaticProps to fetch GraphCMS data
-- Use getStaticPaths to provide a list of all urls to pre-render
+- Use getStaticPaths to provide a list of all URLs to pre-render

 ### Requirements